Davetbutler/nillion-private-hedera-agent-kit/README.md

 # Hedera Agent Kit - Private Implementation

 A submission for ETHOnline hackathon using HederaAgentKit.
-This project creates a private version of the Hedera Agent Kit for secure, decentralized agent interactions.

-## 🎯 Project Overview
+## 🎯 Project Goal

-This implementation provides a private, secure environment for running Hedera agents with enhanced privacy controls and decentralized capabilities.
+Currently, when using HAK the centralised AI provider (e.g. OpenAI) that you choose to use gets to see all the queries you are making.
+I wanted to avoid this, and implement the HAK to be compatibale with nilAI. nilAI provides private AI inference, run inside a TEE.
+Watch the short video below for an overview of the project.

 ## 📹 Demo Video